patching...

 Northern Rhode Island Council of the Arts has announced the date for Woonsocket's 2012 Mardi Gras celebration and is expanding the party to two venues this year to offer a wider variety of food and entertainment.

 On Feb.
-11, from 5:30 to 11 p.m., St. Ann Arts and Cultural Center and Father Marot CYO Center will be transformed into a New Orleans-style celebration of French culture and heritage with costumes, dancing, feasting and prizes.
+11, from 5:30 to 11 p.m., and will be transformed into a New Orleans-style celebration of French culture and heritage with costumes, dancing, feasting and prizes.
 The Mardi Gras King will be unveiled and will join his queen at the head of the ball.
 A free shuttle will carry revelers between the two party destinations, each offering a unique buffet and live music.

 But first, Woonsocket's potential queens must step forward and compete for their crown.
 The queen contest is NRICA's biggest fundraiser of the year, and proceeds keep the annual festival alive.